iqbal-lab-org/gramtools/README.md

 # gramtools
 **TL;DR** Genome inference using prior information encoded as a reference graph.

-Gramtools builds a directed acyclical graph (DAG) of genetic variation from a population of genomes.
-Given sequence data from a haploid individual, alleles on the graph are annotated with coverage information.
-A personalised reference genome for the sample being studied can then be inferred from the annotated graph.
+Gramtools builds a population reference genome (PRG) from a set of variants.
+Given sequence data from an individual, the graph is annotated with coverage and genotyped.

+ A personalised reference genome for the sample can be inferred and new variation discovered against it.
+You can then build a new PRG from the initial + the new variants, and carry on forever!

 ## Install
 ```